Starpal/youMood/README.md

 # youMOOD

 ## Description
-YouMood is a static responsive web page were you can shuffle videos from youTube API based on you current emotional mood.
+YouMood is a static responsive web page where the user upon the selection of an emotional state, gets music suggestions classified by genre in the form of random songs.

 ## MVP
 - Responsive webpage